 Two of best people I know are from Concrete, WA.
-The Monrads make every day in the mountains more fun.
+Brad and Cathy Monrad make every day in the mountains more fun.
 I miss the long, wet slogs into North Cascade peaks with them.
 Here we are, dug in below the Liberty Bell group above Washington Pass.

-The Concrete mural located is very near the center of the known universe.
+This mural is located very near the center of the known universe.

 The Tarswegian and I atop Whistler Peak, North Cascades, April 2004.

 Brad M. belaying me on the usual route, Fun Rock, Mazama, WA.

 The Liberty Bell group at Washington Pass, a couple hours west of Omak.
 After a long weekend, it was always great to turn the car east towards home.